5 Different ways to wear eyeliner for different occasions

 A more intense look, this involves lining upper and lower outer lids and lining the inner rim of your lower lid.
 (I have to note that many makeup artists and eye care professionals advise against lining the inner rims of your eyes.
 If you choose to do this, please make sure you have clean hands and that the eyeliner you are using is free of any debris that could fall into your eyes.
 It's smart to rest your elbow on a stationary surface too; to give you added precision in application of eyeliner.)

-Apply a light-colored shimmery shadow in the half of your eye, then use a darker shade from the midpoint to the edge and up to the crease.
-Next, using a light hand, liner your upper outer lid, using the dot method or using short, quick strokes of tiny lines connected together.
+Apply a light-colored shimmery shadow on the half of your eye, then use a darker shade from the midpoint to the edge and up to the crease.
+Next, using a light hand, line your upper outer lid, using the dot method or using short, quick strokes of tiny lines connected together.
 Do the same on the bottom outer lid.
-Smudge the line on top and bottom lids.
-If you want a more intense look, use a second layer of eyeliner or add powder eye shadow in the same color over the eyeliner.
+Smudge the line on top and bottom lids towards the inner corner.
+If you want a more intense look, use a second layer of eyeliner or line again with a powder eye shadow in the same color over the eyeliner.

 When you use a creamy eyeliner, such as a with a pencil, powdered eyeshadow clings to it to give added staying power to your eyeliner.
 This is yet another reason I prefer eye pencils to liquid eyeliners.
 If you favor liquid liner, try Estee Lauder Pure Color eyeliner, which is available in stunning shades that will bring out the twinkle in your eyes.